-ACU Early Career Researcher (ECR) Training Grants fund staff at ACU member universities to organise and deliver training for their early career researchers, including Doctoral candidates.
-The training equips researchers with essential skills to enable them to succeed in their careers, whether they remain in academia or utilise their skills in other professional fields.
+Early Career Researcher (ECR) Training Grants fund staff at ACU member universities to organise and deliver training for their early career researchers, including Doctoral candidates.
+The training will equip researchers with essential skills to enable them to succeed in their careers, whether they remain in academia or utilise their skills in other professional fields.

 This activity is part of the ACU Supporting Research Community’s main strategic aims to help the development of early career researchers across the Commonwealth.
 The Supporting Research Community is a forum for all staff at ACU member universities who are involved in supporting the research process, including research management and administration, research impact and uptake, and library services.
 Researchers at all levels are also welcome to join.

 The University of Leeds will use its ECR training grant to support an online development programme.
 This will bring researchers from all disciplines together to work on projects framed around global challenges.
 It will look at the competencies required to initiate and develop interdisciplinary working, knowledge exchange, innovative activity and creative thinking, including a mix of facilitated sessions, inspiring speakers and time to collaborate.
 The University of Leeds intends to run this programme with researchers from the University of Pretoria.